PCCD Pilot Project is Expanding EBP Implementation

-PCCD has completed an assessment of the current programs that are supported as part of the Violence Prevention Program and has determined that this list of eight programs should be expanded to include additional evidence-based programs (EBP).
+PCCD has completed an assessment of the current programs that are supported as part of the Violence Prevention Program and has determined that the initial list of eight programs will be expanded to include additional evidence-based programs (EBP).

 The implementation of these newly supported programs will begin as a pilot project with continued support being based on the level of interest in these programs, the quality of their implementation, and the impact on their identified risk and protective factors.
 Following a pilot implementation phase, PCCD would look to add some, or all, of these programs to our list of fully supported programs.